+A little Carolina bow flare helps keep any boat dry, even this 25-footer.
 Standard features on the boat include a portable head in a compartment in the port console, stainless steel thru-hull fittings, a freshwater shower, hydraulic trim tabs with indicator and retractor, hydraulic tilt steering, gunwale bolsters, a 104-quart fish box aft and an 80-quart one forward.
 The Freedom 255 also has "Basic Flotation" which means if the boat is swamped some part of it will float -- this usually means the bow.

 Options to Consider

 If it were our family runabout we would go for the optional bow table, hardtop, marine head, stereo with MP3 player, canvas package and a ski pylon -- and a colored hull!
 Not that we are tired of the famous Grady-White creamy-colored hull that has been around for 50 years, but we'd just like some color because we think it makes any boat look better.
 Grady-White's optional colors are: Sea Foam Green, Sky Blue, Slate Blue, and Sunlight Yellow.
 (Note there is no fire-engine red!)